Quick start: `substitute` for NSE

 - The environment in which the values of

-were taken from was directly declared within thesubstitute
+aandbwere taken from was directly declared within thesubstituteexpression (argumentexpr) and the values were substituted (argumentenv). -

 With a slightly more elaborated expression: